Dissolving Peeps Science Experiment

 Heat the remaining 3 cups of water until hot.

 Place 1 cup of hot water into three different cups.
 Into one cup, add ¼ cup sugar, stirring until it is dissolved.
 Into the second cup, add ¼ cup salt, stirring until dissolved.
+The last cup will contain only hot water (nothing added).
+Again, be sure to label each cup.

 Place one marshmallow peep into each cup of water.
 Set a timer for 2 minutes.